hyperstack-org/hyperstack/README.md

 other options to the `state` declaration are:
 + `scope:` either `:class`, `:instance`, `:shared`.
 Details below!
 + `reader:` either `true`, or a symbol used to declare a reader (getter) method.
-+ `initializer:` either a proc or a symbol (indicating a method), to be used to initialize the state.
++ `initializer:` either a Proc or a Symbol (indicating a method), to be used to initialize the state.

 The value of the `scope` option determines where the state resides.
 + A class state has one instance per class and is directly accessible in class methods, and indirectly in instances using `self.class.state`.
 + An instance state has a different copy in each instance of the class, and is not accessible by class methods.
 + A shared state is like a class state, but is also directly accessible in instances.